A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Introduction

 The composition identities obtained in this paper on the other hand, provide a way to express consecutive applications of arbitrarily many partial ordinary Bell polynomials on a sequence, as a single Bell polynomial.
-This result paves the way for a new recursive algorithm (described in (\ref{92})) which can be used to compute partial Bell polynomials more efficiently.
-As the provided simulations suggest, this algorithm is capable of decreasing the number of arithmetic operations needed for computing Bell polynomials using the classical recursive approach by as much as 80\% percent.
-Combining this with another result concerning Bell polynomials with argument sequences having initially zero samples yields in the most efficient Algorithm (\ref{GenAl}) presented in Section 5.2 of this paper.
+This result paves the way for a new recursive algorithm (described in (\ref{92})) which can be used to compute partial Bell polynomials $B_{n,k}(.)$ more efficiently.
+As the provided simulations suggest, this algorithm is capable of decreasing the number of arithmetic operations needed for computing Bell polynomials using the classical recursive approach (by over 99\% in some cases).
+Combining this with another lemma concerning Bell polynomials with argument sequences having initially zero samples yields in the most efficient Algorithm~3 (\ref{GenAl}) presented in Section~\ref{subsec:first-index} of this paper.

+The proposed algorithms can make the scientific computations involving Bell polynomials much less costly.
+For some explicit samples of computations which involve Bell polynomials, one may refer to computing stability regions and tuning compensators in control systems \cite{b3,IRBell}, signals in electrical circuits \cite{z11, z12}, solutions to relaxation and diffusion processes \cite{a3}, random sums, Gibbs partitions, Moments and cumulants in probability theory \cite{z13, z14}.
+As a more specific example, computing the compound distribution of the random variable $S_k=\sum_{\tau=1}^{k} X_{\tau}$ is an important numerical problem in insurance mathematics \cite{z15}, which is just given by

+where $p_{n}$, $n\in {\mathbb{Z} ^{\geq 1}}$ is the probability distribution of the \emph{i.i.d} random variables $X_{\tau}$.
+Moreover due to the far-reaching applications of Bell polynomials, the contributions of this paper can also make the computations more efficient in different special functions \cite{ADD} and sequences connected with Bell polynomials, including Stirling numbers~\cite{ADD2}.

-This paper is organized as follows.
-The prerequisites and the necessary notation clarifications are provided in the next section.
-Section 3 addresses the connection of Bell polynomials to convolution calculus.
-The obtained identities and inverse relations are presented in Section 4.
-The main contribution is presented in Section 5 in form of the Algorithm (\ref{GenAl}).
-Analysis of the algorithms and discussions on the computation costs are all provided in the same section.
-Section 6 is devoted to numerical experiments and finally, conclusion remarks are given in Section 7.
+This paper is organized as follows: \begin{itemize}[noitemsep] \item The prerequisites and the necessary notation clarifications are provided in Section~\ref{sec:pre}. \item The composition and inverse relations of Bell polynomials are presented in Section~\ref{sec:relations}. \item The existing algorithms for computing Bell polynomials are reviewed and new algorithms are obtained for this purpose in Section~\ref{sec:AL}.
+Analysis of the algorithms, comparisons of the computation costs and numerical experiments are provided in the same section. \item Concluding remarks are given in Section~\ref{sec:conc}. \end{itemize}